 - 2 of my kids play paintbrushes.
 Yes, really.

-Things I already had on hand – key for opening the can of paint, beach towel to put under my work area (I usually use a plastic drop, but this was a small area I was working with and didn’t want to fuss with all that plastic), ladder, and the base coat of paint for the room (Behr Marquee gray paint in eggshell)
+Things I already had on hand – key for opening the can of paint, beach towel to put under my work area (I usually use a plastic drop, but this was a small area I was working with and didn’t want to fuss with all that plastic), ladder, and the base coat of paint for the room (Behr Marquee Light French Gray paint in eggshell)

 You can see a wider brush in the photo, but I did not end up using that one.
 I did about three swipes of paint with it and washed it out.
 I found the small roller brush worked much better for painting the trees than that brush.